 When severe pneumonia was considered separately, the disease seemed to have a slightly longer evolution, showing the peak later than for moderate pneumonia cases.

-In the report from Zhang et al[20] severe pneumonia exhibited a peak approximately 17 d after symptoms onset (compared to moderate pneumonia, which peaked at 12 d in the same study).
-In the report from Wang et al[10] the opacity volume kept increasing even after 15 d in the severe/critical group.
+In the report from Zhang et al[20], severe pneumonia exhibited a peak approximately 17 d after symptoms onset (compared to moderate pneumonia, which peaked at 12 d in the same study).
+In the report from Wang et al[10], the opacity volume kept increasing even after 15 d in the severe/critical group.
 Four reports had taken into account a longer CT follow-up, considering CT scan after discharge[14,17,19,24].

-Zhuang et al[19] considered both CT during hospitalization and the first CT after discharge (22-51 d after symptoms onset): during the latter phase, further absorption of the lung lesions, compared with the previous radiological exam, was observed, but not all patients showed a complete resolution.
+Zhuang et al[19] considered both CT during hospitalization and the first CT after discharge (22-51 d after symptoms onset).
+During the latter phase, further absorption of the lung lesions compared with the previous radiological exam was observed, but not all patients showed a complete resolution.

-Liu et al[17] have studied the radiological evolution during the first few weeks after discharge, in particular 1, 2, and 3 wk after discharge.
+Liu et al[17] studied the radiological evolution during the first few weeks after discharge, in particular 1, 2 and 3 wk after discharge.
 The aim was to determine the cumulative percentage of complete radiological resolution at each time point.
-They discovered that lung lesions could be entirely absorbed with no sequelae, and they suggested that the optimal time point for an early radiological estimation might be two weeks after discharge.
-In their analysis, the cumulative percentage of the complete radiological resolution was 8%, 42%, 50%, and 53% at discharge and during the 1st, 2nd, and 3rd week after discharge, respectively[17].
+They discovered that lung lesions could be entirely absorbed with no sequelae, and they suggested that the optimal time point for an early radiological estimation might be 2 wk after discharge.
+In their analysis, the cumulative percentage of the complete radiological resolution was 8%, 42%, 50% and 53% at discharge and during the 1st, 2nd and 3rd week after discharge, respectively[17].

-Wang et al[14] conducted a study including both common and severe pneumonia, showing that approximately 1/3 of cases had complete absorption of lesions in the first 1-2 mo after symptoms' onset (median day 38).
+Wang et al[14] conducted a study including both common and severe pneumonia, showing that approximately 1/3 of cases had complete absorption of lesions in the first 1-2 mo after symptom onset (median day 38).
 In their study, patients with more severe lung involvement at days 8-14 (peak) were more prone to have pulmonary residuals.

-Urciuoli and Guerriero[24] have considered a longer follow-up, with the study of CT up to 4 mo after the onset of the symptoms; the sample of this report was relatively small, as it considered only 6 patients with mild pneumonia.
+Urciuoli and Guerriero[24] considered a longer follow-up, with the study of CT up to 4 mo after the onset of the symptoms; the sample of this report was relatively small, as it considered only 6 patients with mild pneumonia.
 Interestingly, the follow-up CT scan revealed the persistence of lung abnormalities in 5 cases out of 6, even if all patients were completely asymptomatic at that point[24].

-Ct scan features of lung lesions at follow up
+CT scan features of lung lesions at follow-up

-The main features of lung lesions in of the retrieved reports were multiple, bilateral, with a peripheral subpleural distribution.
+The main features of lung lesions in the retrieved reports were multiple, bilateral, with a peripheral subpleural distribution.

-In the short-term follow-up some features recurred: consolidations and GGOs were always described and often a mixed pattern was noted.
-Consolidations were more frequent during the peak, sometimes with accompanying signs such as a “crazy paving pattern” or “vascular thickening sign”; after the peak, they were gradually absorbed.
+In the short-term follow-up some features recurred.
+Consolidations and GGOs were always described, and often a mixed pattern was noted.
+Consolidations were more frequent during the peak, sometimes with accompanying signs such as a “crazy paving pattern” or “vascular thickening sign;” after the peak, they were gradually absorbed.

 GGOs were described mainly in the early phase, but they could be observed also in later stages.
-In fact, in the report from Pan et al[18] the proportion of GGOs was similar in each stage and in those from Wang et al[22], GGOs’s observed trend was described as “first falling then rising” as they were present both in the first phase and in the last CT scan.
+In fact, in the report from Pan et al[18] the proportion of GGOs was similar in each stage.
+In those from Wang et al[22], the observed trend of GGOs was described as “first falling then rising” as they were present both in the first phase and in the last CT scan.